Alexander Herrmann: Death

-The Herrmann legacy
+Legacy

 After Herrmann died in 1896, his widow Adelaide continued performing her husband's illusions.
 On January 11, 1897, she was joined by Alexander's nephew, Leon Herrmann.
 The Herrmann name still drew crowds, but because of clashes of temperament, Leon and Adelaide parted company after three seasons and continued separate acts.

 Leon's show failed to draw audiences, and this decline led to Kellar taking over the mantle of the leading magician in America.
 Leon later trimmed his show to a short vaudeville act.
 While on a holiday trip to Paris, Leon died on May 16, 1909.

 In contrast, Adelaide Herrmann continued to perform as a successful solo magician for the next 25 years, and became known as "The Queen of Magic".
 Notably, she continued to perform the dangerous bullet catch trick.
 Adelaide retired at the age of 75.
 She died in 1932, and is buried at Woodlawn Cemetery next to her husband.

-In Popular Culture
+In popular culture

 In 2022, the Herrmanns were the subject of the song "Herrmann the Great" by independent singer-songwriter Dan Zappulla.